brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 Despite the variability in commercial lengths due to small samples size, the model was able to estimate selectivity for the commercial fleet, and therefore commercial length were kept for the base model.
 A sensitivity setting the selectivity of the commercial fleet to mirror that of the recreational fleet was applied (see Section \ref{sensitivity-analyses} for details).

+[Describe that these were expnaded comps - and describe process]

 ### Recreational / Sport Data

 #### Landings

-The first year of recreational removals in the model was 1958 and are the primary source of fishing mortality for quillback rockfish (Table \ref{tab:catch} and Figure \ref{fig:catch}).
+The first year of recreational removals in the model was 1958 and are the primary source of fishing mortality for quillback rockfish (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
 Removals were specified in numbers of fish (1,000s) and were converted to metric tons internally to the model (Table \ref{tab:nums-mt}).
 Annual retained catch (in numbers) from the Washington recreational fishery from 1975 to 1990 were provided from WDFW published historical information.
 Retained catch for years prior to 1975 were calculated based on a linear interpolation for missing data back to 1958.
 Recreational data from 1990 through 2020 are from WDFW’s Ocean Sampling Program (OSP) and the Puget Sound baseline (PSB) sampling program.
 Discard estimates are available from 2002 through 2020 from the OSP and PSB program.
 Prior to 2002 discard estimates are based on a linear regression of discard to retained catch.
 Throughout the time series a discard mortality rate was applied by harvest depth if information was available.
 An overall discard mortality of 31% was applied to quillback rockfish if harvest depth was unknown.
 Mortality rates by depth have been reviewed and approved by the PFMC Science and Statistical Committee.
 The sum of retained and dead released quillback rockfish made up the total removal (in numbers) from the recreational fishery.
 The recreational removals generally increased over-time, spiked in 1990 to an all time high, declined until the mid 2010s and and have since steadied to around 1,500 fish per year, excluding 2019.

 [Why 1958 as end year of catch?]